Certificate in Clinical Psychology, Doctoral Respecialization

 Doctoral Respecialization in Clinical Psychology

 The doctoral respecialization program (DRP) in clinical psychology is designed for you if you have already earned a doctorate in another area of psychology, or a closely related field, from an accredited institution and wish to re-specialize in clinical psychology.
 Typically this is done with the goal of becoming a license-eligible psychologist.
+The respecialization certificate offers an accredited path to enter the field without starting over.
 Based on your background, a specialized curriculum that includes both academic work and clinical training experiences is individually designed.
 The doctoral program covers disciplines within psychological science, and clinical science.
 The curriculum and training experiences are structured to the specific needs of professionals who may be in the field of educational psychology, counseling psychology, clinical health psychology, and counseling psychology among many others.

 Admissions